Booked an early season Voyage? How many jumpers should you pack?

 4. Don’t forget the suntan lotion and sunglasses either.

-It is very bright at sea, and Northerlies bring crystal clear air and high UV.
+It is very bright on the water, and Northerlies bring crystal clear air and high UV.
 A bikini moment is not impossible but unlikely.
-A wind tanned face and brown hands like Captain Poldark beats beetroot bank holiday look.
+A wind tanned face and brown hands like Captain Poldark beats the beetroot bank holiday look.

 5. Cut the windchill with strategic waterproofing.